oroinc/documentation/user/back-office/dashboards/widgets/opportunity-statistics.rst

 The Opportunity Statistics widget displays a set of metrics that indicate performance of the opportunity pipeline.

 .. image:: /user/img/dashboards/opportunity_statistics_1.png
+   :alt: A sample of the Opportunity Statistics widget

 .. note:: For how to add widgets to the dashboard and manage them, see the relevant topics: